apache/yunikorn-site/versioned_docs/version-0.8.0/get_started/user_guide.md

 under the License.
 -->

-Before reading this guide, we assume you either have a Kubernetes cluster, or a local Kubernetes dev environment, e.g MiniKube.
+Before reading this guide, we assume you either have a Kubernetes cluster, or a local Kubernetes dev environment, e.g Minikube.
 It is also assumed that `kubectl` is on your path and properly configured.
 Follow this [guide](setup/env_setup.md) on how to setup a local Kubernetes cluster using docker-desktop.